Part 7 – Let’s Go to Bed.

 I want sex.
 I want to be kissed and to kiss.
 I want to make love and be made love to.
 I want it sweet and romantic and I want it wild and impetuous.
 I want it slow and I want it rushed.
 I want to be cherished and I want to be fucked.
 I want it all.

-Sometimes I’m frustrated and a little hurt that he doesn’t initiate more often.
+I’m frustrated and a little hurt that he doesn’t initiate much.
 But he doesn’t refuse me when I initiate.
-However, I don’t initiate nearly as often as I really want to because I get stuck in the frustrated-and-hurt place and that’s kind of a mood-killer.
+However, I don’t initiate nearly as often as I want to because I get stuck in the frustrated-and-hurt place and that’s kind of a mood-killer.
+Plus… feeling unwanted has only increased the drifting and the lack of desire for him that this has created in me.

 John knows I’m a romantic and he knows he’s not.
 And I think this makes John believe that I need big romantic gestures.
 But I don’t.
 Oh, I would love that – sometimes.
+(And I do not mean flowers and chocolates and anything you’ve ever seen in a jewelry store commercial.)
 But other times I just want to fuck, no big romantic gestures required.
 I want to be interrupted even when he thinks I look busy.
 I want to be grabbed because he just cannot possibly wait to have me.
 I want him to ruin dinner.

 Of course, none of this is especially realistic with two young children in our home.
-But they do go to sleep at a decent hour.
-While the night is still young.
+But they do go to sleep at night.

 I’ve talked to John about this.
 I’ve told him what I want.
-And it works… but it doesn’t stick.
+And at times, it has worked… but it doesn’t stick.
 Kind of like many other conversations we have.
 He listens and maybe it sinks in… but before long, it’s out of his mind and gone… until the next time I talk to him about said topic.

 If the words ‘I love you’ are muttered so often, so automatically, so habitually without thought, they lose meaning.
 I’m guilty of this, too.
 It’s a reflex… like saying goodbye.
 In fact, it is goodbye.
 Iloveyoubye.
 It’s a single word.
 A word that ends of every phone call.
 The last word John and I say to each other every time one of us leaves the house without the other.